mohanwugupta/God-s-Reach/docs/LLM_SETUP_GUIDE.md

 # Local LLM Configuration Guide

-## Qwen2.5-72B-Instruct Setup for Cluster
+## Qwen3-32B Setup for Cluster

-This guide explains how to configure and use the local Qwen2.5-72B-Instruct model on your cluster for parameter extraction assistance.
+This guide explains how to configure and use the local Qwen3-3- **Memory:** ~72GB GPU VRAM for 32B model
+- **Recommended:** 1x A100 80GB or 1x H100 80GB GPU model on your cluster for parameter extraction assistance.

 ## 📁 Model Location